Guild Constitution

 The objects of the Guild shall be:

-4. To encourage interest in the Preservation and Restoration of bells and fittings, including any which are redundant.
+3. the provision, preservation, restoration and augmentation of bells and their fittings, including any which are redundant.

 3. AREA